 As the conversation surrounding heritage and preservation grows, 10 Jay Street bucks conservative trends to challenge the way we view history.
 The facade and interior also earned 15 permits from New York City’s Landmarks Preservation Commission, which can hold jewel-box designs to intense scrutiny.
-One of the permits noted that the new look aligns “in keeping with the utilitarian character of the building.”
+One of the permits noted that the design is “in keeping with the utilitarian character of the building.”

 10 Jay Street is a prime example of how cities around the world can recover and readapt buildings.
-The design dared to challenge the way landmark buildings are seen and, in doing so, created unique threads to link old with new, the industrial age with the digital era, distinction and synthesis.
-At 10 Jay, a vanished wall has prompted a mirror on the present and a look back to industrial history-with a fresh reflection each day.
+The design dared to challenge the way landmark buildings are seen and, in doing so, created unique threads to link old with new; the industrial age with the digital era; distinction and synthesis.
+At 10 Jay, a vanished wall has prompted a reflection on the present and a look back to industrial history.

 Location: 10 Jay Street, Brooklyn, NY, USA